arpin-g/mt-DNA-evo/README.md

 Paper: Ashot Margaryan, Miroslava Derenko (2017) Eight Millennia of Matrilineal Genetic Continuity in the South Caucasus http://dx.doi.org/10.1016/j.cub.2017.05.087

-4. Extracting coding sequences
+4. Building a phylogenetic tree
-Transforming gff3 genome annotation file from NCBI (https://www.ncbi.nlm.nih.gov/nuccore/NC_012920.1/) to bed file using Bedops gff2bed (https://github.com/bedops/bedops), extracting only protein-coding regions, extracting protein-coding sequences using Bedtools.
+For building a phylogenetic tree we decided to use coding sequences.
+For that we had to transform gff3 genome annotation file from NCBI (https://www.ncbi.nlm.nih.gov/nuccore/NC_012920.1/) to BED file using Bedops gff2bed (https://github.com/bedops/bedops), extracting only protein-coding regions.

-5. Building a phylogenetic tree
+Further to extract protein-coding sequences from samples we used Bedtools.
+Then we combined sequences of each protein from all samples, performed multiple sequence alignment, and build a phylogenetic tree based on that.
+Script for extracting coding regions: scr/coding_regions_test.sh Script for building a phylogenetic tree: scr/building_phylo_tree.sh